Dorset Council area

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (8.5% compared to 13.0%)

-The largest changes in the jobs held by the in Dorset Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Dorset Council area between 2011 and 2016 were those employed as:

 - Professionals (-47 local workers)